Electrical and Computer Engineering Courses

 Ece 562 Digital Signal Processing (3)

 The mathematical basis of discrete-time signal analysis.
 Topics include the theory and implementation of fast Fourier transform algorithms and the design and implementation of digital filters along with advanced techniques such as linear prediction, adaptive filtering, and two-dimensional signal processing.
-Prerequisites: Ece 371 Signals and Systems or Cen 350 Signals and Systems or equivalent.
+Prerequisites: Ece 371 Signals and Systems or equivalent.
+Students who have received credit for IECE462 cannot receive credit for this course.

 Ece 563 Digital Image Processing (3)

 An introduction to the fundamental techniques and algorithms used for acquiring, processing and extracting useful information from digital images.
 Image sampling and quantization, image transforms, image enhancement and restoration, image encoding, image analysis and pattern recognition.
-Prerequisites: Cen 370/Ece 462/562 Digital Signal Processing or equivalent.
+Prerequisites: Ece 462/562 Digital Signal Processing or equivalent.

 Ece 571 Probability and Random Processes (3)